sysops-notes/sysops-notes.github.io/sections/s3_management.md

 		* Support for all type of S3
 		* Bucket access using IAM roles for EACH File gateway
 		* Most recently used data is cached in gateway
-		* Can be mounter on many servers
+		* Can be mounted on many servers
 	* __Volume gateway__: View volumes locally on-premise but they are backed in EBS
 		* __iSCSI__ Protocol backed by S3
 		* Backed by EBS snapshots